pratyush1712/react-express/README.md

 ### Model

 The Flask-based model microservice utilizes machine learning and data analytics to provide users with insights about their top Spotify tracks.
 The model microservice is multi-threaded to speed up requests.

+<ins>Logistic regression</ins> is used to predict the happiness score of a track based on its audio features.
+The model is trained on a dataset of <ins>1000+ tracks</ins>, and the <ins>accuracy of the model is 88%</ins>.

 ### Nginx